 COVID-19 has had devastating consequences for the entire world at large.
 However, it is only the latest in a long line of human diseases that have originated in animals (referred to as zoonotic diseases).
-Other such devastating diseases—SARS, HIV, Ebola, and Avian flu, to name but a few—have caused much harm to human civilisation throughout history.
+Other such devastating diseases—SARS, HIV, Ebola, and Avian flu, to name but a few—have caused much harm to human civilization throughout history.

 IFAW’s new report entitled Beyond COVID-19: Preserving Human Health by Reinventing our Relationship with Wildlife, details how zoonotic diseases are not new at all, though their spread to human populations has increased significantly over time.
 Why?
-One reason is globalisation, which allows diseases to spread quickly across the globe.
+One reason is globalization, which allows diseases to spread quickly across the globe.
 But more importantly, the key factor is our relationship with wildlife and the environment that has led to the immensely tenuous situation we find ourselves in today.

 At no point in history has there been more constant and widespread contact between humans and wild animals.
 Sustained contact is the largest risk factor for diseases jumping to humans.
-The trade in wildlife for meat, pets, medicine, and even useless trinkets has become industrialised.
+The trade in wildlife for meat, pets, medicine, and even useless trinkets has become industrialized.
 Both legal and illegal trade in live and dead wildlife ensures that a large proportion of the global population is regularly in close, physical contact with wildlife—far too close contact.
 And this ultimately causes far more harm than good to human beings.

 The good news is that we have the power to not only reduce the chances of another zoonotic disease or even pandemic from occurring, but also to improve both the environment and ultimately people’s health.
 But how?

 First, we must take significant action to reduce the trade in wildlife.
 This includes reducing the demand for all of the above-mentioned pets, medicines, meat, and even trinkets, and shutting down live animal markets while enforcing and punishing illegal trade far more effectively.